thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 using PizzaWorkflow.Models;
 ```

-2. The `CookingActivity` is of type `WorkflowActivity` and receives an order as an attribute and returns a modified order as a response:
+2. The `CookingActivity` is of type `WorkflowActivity` which has generic input and output type arguments.
+In this case, both the input and the output are of the same type, `Order`:

 ```csharp
 public class CookingActivity : WorkflowActivity<Order, Order>
 ```

-3. The method `RunAsync` runs as soon as we call the activity, as you will see in the next section.
+3. The `RunAsync` method runs as soon as we call the activity, as you will see in the next section.

 ```csharp
 public override async Task<Order> RunAsync(WorkflowActivityContext context, Order order)
 ```

-4. You are now using the Service Invocation building block to invoke the method `/cook` from our `pizza-kitchen` service.
-LIke we did back in Challenge 2.
+4. You are now using the Service Invocation API to invoke the `/cook` method from our `pizza-kitchen` service:

 ```csharp
 var response = await _daprClient.InvokeMethodAsync<Order, Order>(